rblue36/Sneaker-Classifier/README.md

 torchvision

 # Usage
-1. Save the dataset zip to the root of your google drive.
+1. Save sneakerDataset.zip to the root of your google drive.
 2. Save Jordan_Sneaker_Classifier.ipynb to your google drive and open it in Google Colab.
 3. Run the script